 In 1963, the Fire Department was established under the El Dorado Hills County Water District, though the Fire Department is now governed by the County Water District Board.
-Today, the ISO rated 3/8 EDHFD serves the Community from four stations (one housing the administration offices) with ten engines, one air/light support unit, one water tender, one medic unit, and one ladder truck.
-Though the agency initially began with all volunteers, it is now staffed with 54 paid personnel and 27 volunteers.
-Looking ahead, the EDHFD allowed room for growth in its administration offices and has plans for a training facility, complete with classrooms, training tower, and various firefighting props.
+Currently, the ISO rating for the El Dorado Hills Fire Department is 3/8.
+EDHFD serves the Community from five stations (one housing the administration offices) with ten engines, one air/light support unit, two water tenders, one patrol, one ladder truck, one medic unit and one medic unit in reserve.
+Though the agency initially began with all volunteers, it is now staffed with 67 paid personnel.
+Looking ahead, the EDHFD allowed room for growth in its administration offices and has plans for a training facility complete with classrooms, a training tower, and various firefighting props.